Skip to content

 Studio NOL is a working music studio in Eunpyeong-gu, a quiet residential district in northwest Seoul.
 We are a five-minute walk from Yeonsinnae Station on Line 3, which puts us about thirty to forty minutes from Hongdae, Itaewon, or Gangnam by subway.
 If you are coming in from Incheon Airport, the AREX express train plus one transfer gets you to the neighborhood directly.
 Full directions live in our visiting Studio NOL guide.

-Under one roof we offer recording (vocals, instruments, full band tracking, mixing, and mastering), hourly practice room rentals, 1:1 music lessons for vocal and instruments, voice acting sessions including English dubbing, and wedding song recording for couples who want a personal track for their ceremony.
+Under one roof we offer recording (vocals, instruments, full band tracking, mixing, and mastering), hourly practice room rentals, voice acting sessions including English dubbing, and wedding song recording for couples who want a personal track for their ceremony.
 Whatever brings you to Seoul, there is a good chance we can host that part of your project.

 On the gear side, our vocal chain is built around the Neumann U87Ai through a clean preamp into Pro Tools, with SSL Fusion analog processing available on the master bus.
 We monitor on ProAc speakers in a treated control room, and we keep a tuned upright, a stage piano, and a handful of guitars available for visiting artists who travel light.
 Files go out as WAV by default — 24-bit, 96 kHz unless you ask otherwise — with MP3 references on request.